SehunJoo/ddp-batch/README.md

 ### farm-batch

 - This script is exactly same as `spawn-batch` script.
 This script is merely a counterpart to the `farm` script that is included in the EDDP package.

-### gen-chain-batch

-- This script is for generating `chain-batch` script, which is a `chain` script for batch queueing system.
-It basically replaces `spawn` and `despawn` with `spawn-batch` and `despawn-batch`.
-- Usage

-  Choose the type of scheduler (sge or slurm) and options that are suitable for your cluster/compute node in the script.

-  Generate the chain-batch-cluster with:

-  `./gen-chain-batch`